bruceravel/demeter/documents/DPG/_sources/data/mc.txt

 Importing multi-element detector data
 -------------------------------------

-Like the `Data::Prj object <athena.html>`__, The Data::MultiChannel
-object is a transitional object from which Data objects are created.
+Like the Data\::Prj, The Data\::MultiChannel object is a transitional object from which Data objects are created.

 In this example, a four-element detector was used to measure fluorescence data and each data channel is imported into an individual